CCTV And Your RightsPosted on Wednesday 11th September 2019

 CCTV operators are not permitted to disclose identifiable images of any person(s) to the media, or online.
 Images may be disclosed for legal reasons, during any type of criminal investigation.

 Under GDPR all organisations are expected to have some sort of retention, which means CCTV footage should only be stored for as long as necessary to meet the purpose of recording it.

 Why Can CCTV Be Used?

-CCTV monitoring should only be used for the purpose it was carried out for, although in some exceptional circumstances if footage leads to the discovery of other significant information, criminal activity for example, this footage may be used.
-However, if the CCTV system was installed for crime prevention, it must not be used to record entry and exit of workers from the workplace.
+CCTV monitoring should only be used for the purpose it was carried out for, although in some exceptional circumstances if footage leads to the discovery of other significant information, criminal activity, for example, this footage may be used.
+However, if the CCTV system was installed for crime prevention, it must not be used to record the entry and exit of workers from the workplace.

 CCTV Monitoring can be used for the following:

 Security & Crime Prevention – CCTV can help to keep staff safe, as well as helping to prevent theft, violence and other crimes.

 Health & Safety – CCTV surveillance may be used to uphold health and safety rules, helping to safeguard employees and ensure they are not at risk from unsafe working practices.